harelber/PoPS/README.md

 # PoPS
 This repository is the implementation of "POPS: From History to Mitigation of DNS Cache Poisoning Attacks", to be presented in Usenix Security 25'.

-This repository implements the mitigation of cache poisoning attacks, using TC Flag.
+POPS (POisoning Prevention System) is a lightweight, modular DNS cache poisoning defense designed for integration into Intrusion Prevention Systems (IPS).
+It detects statistical DNS poisoning attacks using three simple rules and mitigates them via the TC flag.

 ## 📁 File Structure